humana-fragilitas/museum-alert-api/README.md

 #### POST `/user-policy`

-Attach IoT permissions to current user.
-This grants the user access to subscribe to device topics and send commands.
+Attach company-specific IoT permissions to the current user's Cognito Identity.
+Creates the policy if it doesn't exist.

 **Request:**
 ```bash